haiwangio/t3cms/Documentation/AdministratorManual/Index.rst

 Administrator Manual
 ====================

-Add this typoscript code to your fluidtemplate setup:
+Add the commented typoscript code to your fluidtemplate setup:

 .. code-block:: typoscript
     :linenos: